If you want your business to be successful, you need to know how to measure employee productivity.

 If you’re looking for a simpler, albeit less objective platform, you could also institute your own self-reporting system.
 For example, you might encourage your employees to send you a list of their daily accomplishments at the end of each workday, or use morning meetings to get a feel for how everyone is working, and how your workloads are balanced.

-I want to leave you with a handful of tips you can use to measure your team’s productivity more effectively:
+I want to leave you with a handful of tips you can use to track employee performance more effectively:

 - Understand personal limitations.
 A team member whose productivity lags behind the others isn’t necessarily lazy or incapable; there may be personal limitations at play that make them less qualified for this work.
 For example, if they’re having trouble closing sales, they may perform better if they step into a supportive role, drafting service agreements or facilitating active client relationships.